 The safari cost is $13,500 per person and is based on double occupancy, with each tent having two beds.
 You will be responsible for international airfare, travel insurance, and tips.
 Everything else is included.

-The Dates
+The Dates & Getting There

 August 23rd – September 1